Claims and time limits: how to make a claim

 - if the spouse or civil partner left a Will, a copy of it

-- a copy of a grant of representation or Confirmation and copy Wills are available from the Court Service (for England & Wales, , for Scotland , and for Northern Ireland ); and
+- a copy of a grant of representation or Confirmation and copy Wills are available via the GOV.UK Website

-- a copy of the death certificates are available from the General Register Office (for England & Wales , for Scotland , and for Northern Ireland ).
+- a copy of the death certificates is available from the General Register Office (for England & Wales, for Scotland, and for Northern Ireland).

 In these cases, those making the claim should use form IHT216, which can be downloaded from the HMRC website only.
 The current prints of the form ask for more documents than are listed above and on form IHT402.
 You may accept the claim made on IHT216 as long as the documents listed above are supplied.